 MASG 210 Massage Therapy Procedures 3 (Cr4) (3:3)

 This course will prepare students to integrate a basic understanding of pathologies, diseases, pharmacology and pain management to appropriately tailor massage treatment.
 Disease awareness, treatment planning, indication/contraindications for therapy and Infection Control will be stressed.
 In the clinic setting, student practice and refine techniques in a professional setting while providing massages to a variety of clients from across the lifespan.
 The student works with clients in a supervised environment to develop technique, professionalism, communication skills and self-confidence.
 Students will be required to complete a minimum of two hours of supervised hands-on table massage as well as 14 hours of unsupervised table/chair massage of various lengths and clients of various ages, gender and wellness.
-Prereq.- MASG 102 and HEAL 150.
+Prereq.- MASG 102.